-TRP Toppers (Online): Bigg Boss 13 Tops The Chart; Sanjivani & Kahaan Hum Kahaan Tum Out Of TRP Race
+TRP Toppers (Online): Bigg Boss 13 Tops The Chart; Sanjivani & Kahaan Hum Kahaan Tum Out Of The Race

 The latest online TRP ratings for Week 41 are here.
 Bigg Boss 13 has topped the TRP chart.
 Kasautii Zindagii Kay 2 has witnessed a drop.
-On the other hand, Yeh Rishta Kya Kehlata Hai and Yeh Rishtey Hain Pyaar Ke have jumped to the second and third spots respectively.
+On the other hand, Yeh Rishta Kya Kehlata Hai and Yeh Rishtey Hain Pyaar Ke have jumped to the second and third spots, respectively.

-While Sanjivani 2 and Kahaan Hum Kahaan Tum are out of TRP race, Tujhse Hai Raabta has re-entered the online TRP chart.
+While Sanjivani 2 and Kahaan Hum Kahaan Tum are out of the TRP race, Tujhse Hai Raabta has re-entered the online TRP chart.

 Kasautii Zindagii Kay 2 & Bigg Boss 13